imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 - `system` - This folder contains files related to how the simulation is to be solved:
     - `controlDict` for setting control parameters including start/end time, time step size and parameters for data output.
     - `fvSchemes` holds the discretisation schemes used in the solution selected during runtime.
+- `backward-step.msh`: The two-dimensional mesh created with ANSYS ICEM CFD.

 ## Mesh Generation